writerjill/SanFranciscoCarBurglary/README.md

 ### Model setup

-This project applied four machine learning models (linear regressor\[[8](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)\], tree regressor\[[9](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html)\], random forestregressor\[[10](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)\], and gradient boostingregressor\[[11](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html)\]) to reveal the connections between neighborhood characteristics and car burglary intensity.
+This project applied four machine learning models (linear regressor\[[8](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)\], tree regressor\[[9](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html)\], random forest regressor\[[10](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)\], and gradient boosting regressor\[[11](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html)\]) to reveal the connections between neighborhood characteristics and car burglary intensity.
 Note that the linear regressor serves as a baseline comparison to the other three models.
 For all models, the outcome (Y) is the levels or ordinal classes of car burglary intensity (from 1 to 6).
 The features (X) are the number of previously mentioned places with their reviews information within near and far distances as summarizedin the table below.Note that the features that directly discriminate income and demographic are intentionally excluded in this project.

 ![Features](Images/Features.png)